-Dry cookie dough impossible to work with?
-Find out why and what to do about it.
+Dry, crumbly cookie dough impossible to work with?
+Here's why it happens and what to do before you hang up your apron.

 Don't scrap the dough without trying a few of these tricks.
 But, realize that it is often best to just throw it out and start over.